ARMmbed/mbed-os-5-docs/docs/tools/tools_intro.md

 Mbed OS has two versions of its command line tool:

-- For 6.y and newer, use the new build tools.
+- For 6.y and newer, use the new build tools or Mbed CLI.
 - For 6.x and older, use Mbed CLI.

 You can have both tools installed side by side, so you can work with multiple versions of Mbed OS.